songzhw/songzhw.github.io/and_exp/2016-02-14-launch-mode.md

 Task #102 : affinity = "cn.six.adv", size = 1<br/>
 	-- Activity One<br/>

-With this "adb shell dumpsys activity" command, we can explor the LaunchMode easier.	s
+With this "adb shell dumpsys activity" command, we can explor the LaunchMode easier....

 # Default